 Too many times we see last minute tax driven changes to a business.
 This worries the potential purchaser and either puts them off or makes them vary the deal in a way which does not benefit the seller.

-If you are looking at maximizing and preserving the value of your park business, or wish to discuss any aspect of running your holiday park, please contact Alistair Latham or Sarah Kemp on (0)1482 324 591.
+If you are looking at maximizing and preserving the value of your park business, or wish to discuss any aspect of running your holiday park, please contact Alistair Latham on (0)1482 324 591.